chickadeebird/Raspberry-Pi-Bluetooth-Flat-Box/README.md

 I believe there is a significant improvement in the quality of my final images, but the artifact problem still remains.

+I might also suggest that this can be created without any soldering or complicated electronics.
+It does involve some software installation on the raspberry pi's Linux operating system, but I have done my best to document the steps I took to get it working.

 # List of materials
-This is a list of the hardware used to create this flat box.
+This is a list of the hardware I used to create this flat box.
+I am not responsible for anyone else's purchase or design decisions, although it was fairly straightforward to assemble the parts and get it running.

 ### Hardware
 * Raspberry pi.
 I have tested this on both the RPi 3B and 4B and it works on both.
 It also seems to work on a Pi Zero W 2, but it is incredibly slow. https://www.amazon.ca/dp/B07WRMR2CX